kent-map/kent/placesqz/wateringbury-overview.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/e/eb/Wateringbury_Village_Sign_-_geograph.org.uk_-_2490156.jpg" label="Waterbingbury Village Sign" attribution="David Anstiss via Wikimedia Commons" license="CC BY-SA 2.0">

 **The Lock up and Stocks**
-Previously known as the village cage and stocks, before 1846, this was a wooden structure used to hold disturbers of the peace.
+Previously known as the village cage and <span data-mouseover-image-zoomto="1739,898,859,575">stocks</span>, before 1846, this was a wooden structure used to hold disturbers of the peace.
 In 1846 it was upgraded to a sturdier brick building, after a ‘tramp’ (who had been detained for stealing cherries from the Reverend’s garden) had been broken out and escaped to freedom.
 Once the County Police was established the building was seldom used as Prisoners were taken to Malling where the station was situated.
 These two items set up echoes of a different time.
 A harder time.
 Almost two hundred years ago.
-Can you imagine wandering past an unfortunate soul with his head and arms in the <span data-mouseover-image-zoomto="1739,898,859,575">stocks</span>?
+Can you imagine wandering past an unfortunate soul with his head and arms in the stocks?
 <br><br>
 Later in the 1850’s, the Lock Up is recorded to have been used to house a hand cart used by the person who was to look after the streetlights and keep the village tidy.
 <param ve-image url="https://stor.artstor.org/stor/70056d92-7406-48ec-a8e5-060c6bcf584d">